rakshit-ayachit/PowerBI_Dashboards/README.md

 5. Submit a pull request, explaining the purpose and changes of your contribution.

 ### Contact
-For any questions, suggestions, or inquiries, please feel free to contact the project team at rakshit.ayachit@gmail.com.
+For any questions, suggestions, or inquiries, please feel free to contact me at rakshit.ayachit@gmail.com.
 We appreciate your feedback and contributions to improve the dashboard.